Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Sequential-Move Central Planning

 Upon executing a sequential joint policy, agents collectively build a sequential joint history satisfying the following recursive formula: $o_{\tau+1} = (o_\tau, u_\tau, z_{\tau+1})$.
-At every step $\tau\in \mathbb{N}_{\leq \ell'-1}$, we denote $O_\tau$ the finite set of sequential joint histories $o_\tau\in O_\tau$.
+At each step $\tau\in \mathbb{N}_{\leq \ell'-1}$, we denote $O_\tau$ the finite set of sequential joint histories $o_\tau\in O_\tau$.
 Furthermore, each sequential joint history $o_\tau$ includes the sequential private history $o^i_\tau$ of each agent $i$.
 We denote the sequential private policy of agent $i$ extracted from sequential joint policy $\pi$ as $\pi^i \doteq (a_\tau)_{\tau\in H^i}$.
 Perhaps surprisingly, we establish that one can always convert any simultaneous-move Dec-POMDP into a sequential-move one with no loss in optimality.

-\begin{restatable}[]{thm}{thmsimultaneoussequential}[Proof in Apprendix \ref{proofthmsimultaneoussequential}] For every simultaneous-move Dec-POMDP $\mathtt{M}$, there exists a corresponding sequential-move Dec-POMDP $M$ along with the appropriate performance criterion (\ref{eq:sequential:perf:criterion}), whose optimal solution is also optimal for $\mathtt{M}$. \end{restatable} Theorem \ref{thm:simultaneous:sequential} establishes that any simultaneous-move Dec-POMDP can be solved as a sequential-move Dec-POMDP.
+\begin{restatable}[]{thm}{thmsimultaneoussequential}[Proof in Appendix C.2] For every simultaneous-move Dec-POMDP $\mathtt{M}$, there exists a corresponding sequential-move Dec-POMDP $M$ along with the appropriate performance criterion (\ref{eq:sequential:perf:criterion}), whose optimal solution is also optimal for $\mathtt{M}$. \end{restatable} Theorem \ref{thm:simultaneous:sequential} establishes that any simultaneous-move Dec-POMDP can be solved as a sequential-move Dec-POMDP.
 One can similarly recast any simultaneous-move Dec-POMDP into an extensive-form game \citep{KOVARIK2022103645}.
 The main similarity is that both transformations allow the sequencing of decision-making one agent at a time.
-Yet these transformations remain fundamentally different.
-The main difference lies in their expressiveness.
-Sequential-move Dec-POMDPs make applying theory and algorithms derived from Markov decision processes easy.
+Yet, these transformations remain fundamentally different, mainly as sequential-move Dec-POMDPs make applying theory and algorithms derived from Markov decision processes easy.